Skip to main content

 This is a model that not only connects our community and focuses on community health and wellbeing but that also saves this council £1 million per year – essential as Surrey moves through local government reorganisation.

-What will happen to the hairdressing and podiatry?
+What will happen to the hairdressing and podiatry services?

-These services will continue during the transition to Connected Communities, when the centres become community hubs it will be the decision of those running the hub as to what services they offer local residents.
-We will continue working with the voluntary sector and our residents to co-design and co-produce services that truly reflect the needs, hopes, and strengths of our community.
+These services will continue during the transition to Connected Communities.
+When the centres become Community Hubs it will be the decision of those running the hub as to what services they offer local residents.
+Our community partners will co-design and co-produce services that truly reflect the needs, hopes, and strengths of our community.

 Do you still need volunteers?

-Yes.
+Yes, we still need volunteers.
 As we transition our volunteers remain important and going forward we want to unlock the power of local volunteers.
-By commissioning a trusted local voluntary sector organisation, we can:

-Current hiring arrangements will continue, and we will contact hirers directly to discuss their arrangements as we progress with Connected Communities.
+Current hiring arrangements will continue, and we are contacting hirers directly to discuss their arrangements as we progress with the Community Hubs.

 Will we still have special lunches?

 Special lunches will continue at the Centres as we transition to Connected Communities.
-The activity programme for July and August is available at the Centres.
+Check the centres activity programme for the latest information.

 Can I still use the gym or go to classes at the Centres?